jozefg/sml-abt-unify/README.md

          *  2. If (v, e) is in the returned list than no free variables
          *     of e appear in the solution
-         *  3. No variable appears twice in the solution *) val unify : t * t -> (var * t) list
+         *  3. No variable appears twice in the solution
-    end
+         *  4. All variables in the solution occur free in l or r *) val unify : t * t -> (var * t) list end